HenriqueOz/HenriqueOz/README.md

 # What's up?

-Hi, I'm Pedro, a **Software Developmer** passionate about learning how things work behind the scenes and explore new arounds in the programming/technology world.<br><br>In my free time I like to study game development,read technical and normal books and draw.
+I’m Pedro, an Information Systems undergraduate.
+I work as a full-stack web developer, using PHP with Laravel for APIs and TypeScript/JavaScript with Vue.js on the front end.

+I enjoy designing and discussing solutions with the team, bringing ideas, aligning perspectives, and aiming to deliver scalable and well-structured products.

+I’m highly motivated by new challenges, problem-solving, and learning new technologies, always pushing myself beyond the comfort zone.

+In my free time I enjoy to study game development

 ### Tech Stack